pkellner/pkellner/src/content/blog/2024-05-10-running-react-19-from-a-cdn-and-using-esm.sh.md

 ![](/postimages2024/umd-build-2.png)

-I [click on that](https://www.npmjs.com/package/react?activeTab=versions), and it shows me a list of the "Current Tags", which is what I choose which React 19 beta I want.
+I [click on that](https://www.npmjs.com/package/react?activeTab=versions), and it shows me a list of the "Current Tags", which is where I choose which React 19 version I want.
+I chose the beta because React 19 production has not shipped... yet.

 ![](/postimages2024/umd-build-3.png)

-Now, from that, you can see what made me include the exact version of React 19 beta I wanted.
+Now, from that, you can see what caused me to include the exact version of React 19 I wanted.

 It's just